georgebotley/silverstripe-terms-checkbox/README.md

 Composer is not required for this as I haven't built this as a module given it's only one field type.

 1. Download a copy of this repository.
-2. Upload the `TermsAndConditionsCheckbox.php` into your SilverStripe installs `app/src` directory.
+2. Upload the `TermsAndConditionsCheckboxField.php` into your SilverStripe installs `app/src` directory.
 3. You may need to run `/dev/build` to get SilverStripe to pick up on the new class.

 ## Configurable Items